yukinying/chrome-headless-browser-docker/README.md

 This docker image contain the Linux Dev channel Chromium (https://www.chromium.org/getting-involved/dev-channel), with the required dependencies and the command line argument running headless mode provided.

-Currently, this image is built in a machine that pushes the image in regular interval and push to dockerhub.

 ## Chrome Headless Browser with Chrome Driver in Selenium

 [![Docker Pulls](https://img.shields.io/docker/pulls/yukinying/chrome-headless-browser-selenium.svg)](https://hub.docker.com/r/yukinying/chrome-headless-browser-selenium/tags/)